epfl-lasa/kuka-lwr-ros/README.md

 ```sh
 $ git clone git@github.com:epfl-lasa/kuka-lwr-ros.git
 ```
+Rebuild your catking workspace.
+It could be that you get an error relating to an Eigen header file not found.

-Rebuild your catking workspace and once everything built properly you are ready to run an example.
+you are ready to run an example.
 Open a new terminal and run the following:
 ```sh
 $ roslaunch simple_example sim.launch